thleima/vanilla-typing-speed/README.md

 You will find comments in
 index.js
-to explain step by step the functionnality.
+to explain step by step the functionnalities.

 Feel free to comment to provide a review, thanks !